electronicvisions/brainscales2-demos/fp_synfireChain.rst

 Hint: For this part it might be easier to switch to a smaller chain with larger populations.

 Hint: Take a look into the code above.
-The closed loop is already implemented and just need to be activated.
+The closed loop is already implemented and just needs to be activated.

 .. only:: not Solution